Bedrock02/tech-blog/posts/next-js-pages.md

         </div>
     )
 }
-export default CustomSection
+export default HomeSection
 ```

 ## Takeaways
+- Tailwind is a great tool to use for styling HTML elements, but can easily grow out of control if you end up using a lot of properties.
-Next.Js performs optimizations as long as you follow what they ask of you.
+- Next.Js performs built-in optimizations as long as you follow the documentation.
 Any page within the pages directory expects a React Component to render.